 Are you ready for the reveal?
 Here’s a look at my tool cabinets before I added the DIY crown molding.

 After I Installed Shaker Style Crown Molding

 And here’s the after!
 Adding crown molding to my tool storage cabinets makes my workshop feel taller.
 Plus it neatens up the look of my shop by hiding the pipes and wires above the cabinets.

-How to Make Crown Molding with a Table Saw
+Make Shaker Style Crown Molding with a Table Saw

-There are several ways we can make crown molding.
+There are several ways we can make Shaker Style crown molding.
 We could use a router with decorative router bits or we could use our table saw to make a simple crown molding.

 We can make this simple crown molding with just four cuts on the table saw.
 First, we’ll use a digital angle gauge to set the blade to 45 degrees.

 Next, we’ll cut a narrow 45-degree bevel on each edge.
 Then we’ll flip the board and cut a wide 45-degree bevel on each edge.
 That’s it.
 We just made our own simple, flat Shaker style crown molding!